Trofeo Princesa Sofia Iberostar – Tuesday

 – Race 3 completed, winners were Anne-Marie Rindom DEN and Maud Jayet SUI.

+– Race 4 completed, winners were Anne-Marie Rindom DEN and Tuula Tenkanen FIN.

-Overall – 1st DEN Anne-Marie Rindom, 2nd NED Marit Bouwmeester, 3rd SUI Maud Jayet.
+Overall – 1st DEN Anne-Marie Rindom, 2nd SUI Maud Jayet, 3rd REL Emma Plasschaert